 E-mail alerts are becoming as common as e-mail itself.
 At the moment, customers use them as an advantage; as more industries catch up to Internet retailers, investment sites and real estate companies, e-mail alerts could become an indispensable part of the online experience.

-For lots more information about pricing alerts and related topics, check out the links on the next page.
+For lots more information about pricing alerts and related topics, check out the links below.